 You get to meet a lot of people, too.

 I do, I love to meet the peeps

 Tell me about Reiki.
 When did you start doing that?

 I started doing Reiki in 1998, and have been a Reiki Master since summer of 1999.
 I would like to build a larger Reiki clientele though.

 What does it take to be a Master?

 You have to take a three-day class to become a Reiki Master.
 It’s pretty easy; anyone can do it if they want.
 Refer to www.reiki.org for all of your FAQ’s, then come and see me [winks].

 Articles by Gail Worley have appeared in the following print and web-based publications:

-Allstar News, Amazon.com, Bass Player, Black & White, Bite Me!, CD Now, Chord, Classic Drummer, Cups, Discoveries, DrDrew.com, Guitar One, The Hub on AOL.com, Ink 19, KNAC, Launch, Learn 2 Drum, Manhattan Mirror, Mean Street, Metal Hammer England, Metal Edge, Metal-Sludge.com, MK Ultra/MK Magazine, Modern Drummer, Musician’s Exchange, Nashville Scene, NY Hangover, Rockpile, Pandemonium Online/Pando Mag, PopSmear, Redesign Revolution, ReQuest, The Resident (Manhattan), Rolling Stone, Smug, Sonicnet, Starlog Publications, Starpolish, Underdog, Uplister, Upstage, Women Who Rock, Yahoo Music.
+Allstar News, Amazon.com, Bass Player, Black & White, Bite Me!, CD Now, Chord (fka All That), Classic Drummer, Cups, Discoveries, DrDrew.com, Guitar One, The Hub on AOL.com, Ink 19, KNAC, Launch, Learn 2 Drum, Manhattan Mirror, Mean Street, Metal Hammer England, Metal Edge, Metal-Sludge.com, MK Ultra/MK Magazine, Modern Drummer, Musician’s Exchange, Nashville Scene, NY Hangover, Rockpile, Pandemonium Online/Pando Mag, PopSmear, Redesign Revolution, ReQuest, The Resident (Manhattan), Rolling Stone, Smug, Sonicnet, Starlog Publications, Starpolish, Underdog, Uplister, Upstage, Women Who Rock, Yahoo Music.